-1. Check if the computer is sleeping.
-Press the space bar to wake the computer from sleep mode.
-Did the computer wake from sleep?

-Yes: Put the computer to sleep from the Apple menu and wake the computer again to test.
+- 1. Check if the computer is sleeping.
+Press the space bar to wake the computer from sleep mode. - Did the computer wake from sleep?
+Yes: Put the computer to sleep from the Apple menu and wake the computer again to test the settings.
 Check Energy Saver setting to see when the computer has been designated to sleep.

-No: Continue to next step.
+No: Continue to the next step.

-2. Reset your computer's PRAM (Parameter RAM):
+3. Reset your computer's PRAM (Parameter RAM).

-If your iMac is on, turn it off by holding the power button until the unit powers off.
-You should hear the fans go quiet.
+- If your iMac is on, turn it off by pressing the power button in until the computer powers off.
+You should hear the drives and fans go quiet.

+- Wait for a few seconds.

-- While the computer is off, with your left hand, hold down the Apple key, the Option key next to it, and the letter "R" key on the keyboard.
-When you have these keys all pressed down, push the power button with your right hand and then quickly move that hand to hold down the letter "P" on the keyboard.
-Keep these four keys pressed while the computer starts up. - Make sure you hold down the four keys (P R Apple Option) while the computer is starting up.
-When you hear the computer's start up chime for the second time, you can let go of the keys on the keyboard. - If you didn't hear at least two startup chimes, go to the top of this section and begin again.
+- While the computer is off, with your left hand, hold down the Apple key, the option key next to it, and the letter R. When you have them all pressed push the power button with your right hand and then quickly move that hand to hold down the letter P. Keep the four keys pressed while the computer starts up.

+- Make sure you hold down the four keys (P-R-Command-Option) while the computer starts up.
+When you keep all the keys held down, you will hear the startup chime over and over again (about every ten seconds) until you let go.
+After you hear the second chime, you can let go of the keys.

+- If you didn't hear at least two startup chimes, go to step one on this page and try again.
 It's important that you hear two startup chimes when performing this procedure.
-This indicates that you have successfully reset the computer's PRAM (Parameter RAM). - 3.
-Does the computer display video after successfully resetting the computer's PRAM?
+This indicates that you have successfully reset the computer's PRAM (Parameter RAM).

-Yes: Restart the computer from the Apple menu and make sure the computer is now working correctly.

-No: Continue to next step.

-4. Make sure the machine is powered off; power off the machine by holding in the Power Button on the rear of the machine.
-Turn on the machine.
-Observe the white LED on the front bezel during startup; it should go out after a few moments.
-Did the LED go off?

-Yes: If the LED went off, this indicates that the main logic board has communicated with the LCD display for video signal and your main logic board should be good.
-You can confirm by connecting an external monitor and checking to see that you have video out.
-Go to Step 8.
+- Does the computer display video after successfully resetting the computer's PRAM?
+Yes: Problem resolved.
+Restart the computer from the Apple menu and make sure the computer is starting up properly.
+No: Continue to the next step. - 5.
+Remove the access door, front bezel, and lower EMI shield, and speakers to access the diagnostic LEDs on the logic board.
+Refer to "Accessing the Diagnostic LEDs" earlier in this chapter. - 6.
+Locate diagnostic LEDs 1 through 4 on the logic board. - 7.
+Plug the power cord into the iMac G5 and into a known good AC outlet.
+LED 1 should come on if your computer has been starting up properly.
+If LED 1 is Off, refer to the "No Power" troubleshooting earlier in this chapter.

+- 8. Turn on the computer by pressing the power button. - 9.
+When the computer starts up, LED 2 will light, indicating the power supply is functioning properly.
+If LED 2 does not light, refer to the "No Power" troubleshooting earlier in this chapter. - LED 3 will light last, indicating that the logic board and LCD assembly have communicated and the LCD is ready to receive video.
+Does LED 3 come on?
+Yes: This indicates that your logic board is working correctly to produce video.
+Continue to step 12.

-No: Continue with the next step to reset system power management (SMC).
+No: Continue to step 11 to reset system power management.